JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 Available values are: `plain`, `amd`, `commonjs`, `umd`.

-In Kotlin Gradle DSL, thers is also a shortcut for setting the CommonJS module kind:
+In Kotlin Gradle DSL, there is also a shortcut for setting the CommonJS module kind:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-lang="kotlin" data-highlight-only>